 The Scottish Borders is defined as much by the rolling landscape as it is by its spellbinding abbeys and historic stately homes.
 It's really no surprise that these lands inspired the works of literary greats like Sir Walter Scott and John Buchan!

 Full of historic towns and attractions, there is also plenty outdoor fun to be had.
-World-class mountain biking trails can be experienced at two 7stanes centres, there’s an abundance of gentler cycling and walking paths to explore and any number of activities including golf, fishing, horse riding and kayaking.
+World-class mountain biking trails can be experienced at three 7stanes centres, there’s an abundance of gentler cycling and walking paths to explore and any number of activities including golf, fishing, horse riding and kayaking.

 JOHN BUCHAN WAY